joeytwiddle/jsh/README.md

 ## Additional step for Mac OS X users

-If you want to run jsh on Mac OS X then you should:
+If you want to run jsh on Mac OS X then you probably want to:

     $ brew install coreutils gnu-sed findutils